voronyansky/java-courses/README.md

 - Edit client name
 - Edit client pet name
 - Remove client pet
-- Remove client

 Interact with system carried in console.
 After execute each command in console will be type table view of client with their pet.
 In system exist two type of pet.
 It is a dog and a cat.
 Both types have name and may make some noise, for example cat make "Meow" and dog make "Auf!".

-Executing command. *Please read, it is important.*
-If you want execute command on existing client you need type after in console entered out

->If you want work with existing client type id of client.
->Otherwise type -1

-You must type of client id, else type -1